makersacademy/airport_challenge/MYREADME.md

     User Story 2 - Takeoff Plane
-    - Define method for plan taking off.
+    - Define method for airplane taking off.
     - Write airport test that expect Airport to respond to take_off function.
-    - Write user story test that tells a plane to take off and confirm that it has taken off.
+    - Write user story test that tells an airplane to take off and confirm that it has taken off.

+    User Story 3 - Prevent landing when the airport is full
+    - define method for full?, making it so airplanes cannot land if the airport is full.
+    - initialize capacity

-    User Story 3 - Prevent landing when the airport is full User Story 4 - Overridden default airport capacity User Story 5 - Prevent takeoff when weather is stormy User Story 6 - Prevent landing when weather is stormy
+    User Story 4 - Prevent takeoff when weather is stormy User Story 5 - Prevent landing when weather is stormy